Updated September 11, 2023

 If you do not have symptoms or have not tested positive, you do not need to self-isolate.
 Please self-monitor for COVID-19 symptoms for 10 days.

-According to the latest Public Health guidance, if you have tested positive or have symptoms you must isolate until there is no fever and symptoms are improving for 24 hours (48 hours for gastro-intestinal symptoms), regardless of testing results or no testing.
+According to the latest Public Health guidance, if you have symptoms you must isolate until there is no fever and symptoms are improving for 24 hours (48 hours for gastro-intestinal symptoms), regardless of testing results or no testing.
 Continue to wear a mask for 10 days from symptom onset, and avoid non-essential visits to vulnerable individuals and highest risk settings* for 10 days.
 Avoid non-essential activities where you need to take off your mask (for example, playing a wind instrument in music class or removing your mask for sports or dining out).
 Please also refer to: If you are symptomatic or tests positive for COVID-19.

 All community members are reminded to practice good hygiene and adhere to University and Public Health directives including: